franpass87/FP-Digital-Marketing-Suite/README.md

 This project is licensed under the MIT License.

+### Admin UI assets

+- Source CSS lives in `assets/src/admin/` and is copied to `assets/dist/admin/` for distribution.
+- Run `composer run build:admin-styles` whenever tokens or base styles change to regenerate the distributable files.

 ## Build & Release (CI)
-- Build artifacts (zip) are not tracked in the repository.
+- Release commits publish signed ZIP archives and SHA-256 checksums in `dist/`.
-- Pull Request builds generate the plugin zip via CI and expose it as an artifact.
+- Pull Request builds can generate the plugin zip via CI and expose it as an artifact for verification.
 - Tagging a commit with `v*` triggers a release workflow that attaches the zip and its checksum to the GitHub Release.
-- Local build: `bash scripts/build-plugin-zip.sh` → output in `dist/`.
+- Local build: `./build.sh` → output in `dist/`.